Wacom-Developer/sdk-for-documents-ios/README.md

 > Note that the SDK uses the name BaXter extensively.
 This is for historic reasons:
 > The Baxter SDKs were initially created to support CLB-Create and CLB-Paper applications developed for the Wacom Clipboard PHU-111, codenamed Barbera.
-> The source of the name Baxter is ‘Barbera Extensible Translator’.
+> The source of the name Baxter is ï¿½Barbera Extensible Translatorï¿½.

 The SDKs can be used universally to extend the contents of PDF documents, as described in:
 [Wacom Ink Document Metadata Format](http://developer-docs.wacom.com/sdk-for-documents/docs/idml-format)